beegee-tokyo/Blues-WisBlock-Tracker/README.md

 Connect the WisBlock USB port to your computer and connect a serial terminal application to the COM port.

 #### Setup the Product UID
-To connect the Blues Notecard to the NoteHub, a _**Product UID**_ is required.
+To connect the Blues NoteCard to the NoteHub, a _**Product UID**_ is required.
 This product UID is created when you create your project in NoteHub as shown in [Set up Notehub](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-f/#set-up-notehub)↗️.

 Get the Product UID from your NoteHub project:
 <center><img src="./assets/Notehub-Product-UID.png" alt="Product UID"></center>

 Then use the ATC+BEUI command to save the Product UID in the WisBlock:

-_**`ATC+BEUI=com.my-company.my-name:my-project`**_
+_**`ATC+BUID=com.my-company.my-name:my-project`**_

 Replace `com.my-company.my-name:my-project` with your project EUI.

 The current product UID can be queried with

-_**`ATC+BEUI=?`**_
+_**`ATC+BUID=?`**_

 #### Select SIM card
 There are two options for the Blues NoteCard to connect.
 The primary option is to use the eSIM that is already on the NoteCard.
 However, there are countries where the eSIM is not working yet.
 In this case you need to use an external SIM card in the RAK13102 WisBlock module.
 This can be a SIM card from you local cellular provider or a IoT data SIM card like for example a SIM card from [Monogoto](https://monogoto.io/)↗️ or from another provider.
-You can purchase a MonoGoto card together with the Blues Notecard from the RAKwireless store [IoT SIM card for WisNode Modules](https://store.rakwireless.com/products/iot-sim-card-for-wisnode-modules?variant=42658018787526)
+You can purchase a MonoGoto card together with the Blues NoteCard from the RAKwireless store [IoT SIM card for WisNode Modules](https://store.rakwireless.com/products/iot-sim-card-for-wisnode-modules?variant=42658018787526)

 Use the AT command ATC+BSIM to select the SIM card to be used.

 The syntax is _**`ATC+BSIM=<SIM>:<APN>`**_
-`<SIM>` == 0 to use the eSIM of the NoteCard
+`<SIM>` == 0 to use the eSIM of the NoteCard only
-`<SIM>` == 1 to use the external SIM card of the RAK13102 NoteCarrier
+`<SIM>` == 1 to use the external SIM card of the RAK13102 NoteCarrier only
+`<SIM>` == 2 to use the external SIM card as primary and the eSIM of the NoteCard as secondary
+`<SIM>` == 3 to use the external SIM card as secondary and the eSIM of the NoteCard as primary

-If the external SIM card is selected, the next parameter is the APN that is required to connect the NoteCard `<APN>` e.g. _**`internet`**_ to use with the Filipino network provider SMART.
+If the external SIM card is selected (<SIM> is 1, 2 or 3), the next parameter is the APN that is required to connect the NoteCard
+`<APN>` e.g. _**`internet`**_ to use with the Filipino network provider SMART.
 Several carriers will have a website dedicated to manually configuring devices, while other can be discovered using APN discovery websites like [apn.how](https://apn.how/)↗️